 You can also imagine a similar situation when you go for a walk in strong wind noise, for example.
 You can't carry on a conversation without a hearing aid.
 A binaural hearing aid manages to automatically check where the wind is coming from and which direction the speech signal is coming from.
 Only the correct signals are transmitted to the other ear via radio.
 The disturbing wind noise is efficiently suppressed.
 This works much better with binaural hearing systems than with conventional hearing systems.
 Another typical situation is when you are talking on the phone with one ear.
 A binaural hearing aid can detect this and suppress the sound amplification in parallel.
 At the same time, the sounds from the phone and all signals are also sent to the other side.
 So you can hear what you need to hear on both ears.

 With new systems, you can hear regardless of the direction of your gaze.
 Normally, the microphone is oriented according to the direction of your gaze.
 However, it may happen that you are sitting and working concentrated by a computer.
 Nevertheless, you may want to talk to another person who is beside or behind you.
 Older hearing instruments reach their limits in such situations.
 It's a completely different story with a binaural hearing aid.
 A binaural hearing aid turns the microphones in the exact direction from which the signal for speech is coming.
 This means you no longer need eye contact for smooth communication.

 Orientation in the room

-Normally, two well-functioning ears are needed to ensure problem-free directional hearing with it and to orient in space.
-The most subtle differences are detected by the auditory center.
+Normally, two well-functioning ears are needed to ensure problem-free directional hearing and to orient yourself in space.
+Subtle differences are detected by the auditory center.
 It immediately distinguishes between the left and right ear when signals arrive.
 This allows you to assign a position in the room to the signal and localize it.
 This is known as the head shadow effect.
-A reliable direction estimation is even possible with a binaural system for signal processing.
+A reliable directional estimation is even possible with a binaural system for signal processing.